 Taxation of Death Benefit

 Life insurance death claim benefits are almost never taxable if planned correctly.
 This means that generally speaking an insured person can pass along money to heirs without incurring any estate taxes on the proceeds of the death benefits.
-There are some requirements regarding ownership of the policy before and at death of the insured for the benefit to qualify as tax free in some circumstances.
+There are some requirements regarding ownership of the policy before and at the death of the insured for the benefit to qualify as tax-free in some circumstances.
 It is also important to remember that to bypass the estate, a living beneficiary must be named.
 If there is not one named then the money will be paid to the estate and subject to probate.

 Generally speaking, the policy must be owned by someone other than the insured for at least three years prior to death in order to avoid taxation as part of the estate.
 Proper planning such as placing ownership in a trust can avoid these taxation issues.